-Our loving and language enriched toddler (1.5 and 2 years old) community will meet the needs of growing toddlers.
-At The Montessori School your toddler will be given opportunities to develop basic motor coordination, independence and language skills.
-Our trained and caring Montessori teachers will be able to adjust to your toddlers' needs as they experience their first contact with other children and learn to participate in a cooperative group.
+Our loving and language rich toddler community will meet the needs of growing toddlers (18 to 36 months old).
+At The Montessori School, your toddler will be given opportunities to develop basic motor coordination, independence, and language skills.
+Our trained and caring Montessori teachers will be able to adjust to your toddler’s needs as they experience their first contact with other children and learn to participate in a cooperative group.

-The Montessori preschool classroom flourishes under the guidance of a Montessori directress in a “prepared environment".
-During the formative years (between three and six), children easily learn the skills of reading, writing, and arithmetic which they find fascinating.
+The Montessori preschool classroom flourishes under the guidance of a Montessori teacher in a “prepared environment.”
+During the formative years (between three and six), children easily learn the skills of reading, writing, and arithmetic, which they find fascinating.

-A Montessori preschool education develops a creative, caring, confident child where learning is fun.
+A Montessori preschool education develops a creative, caring, confident child who loves to learn.

 Our elementary program provides a challenging learning environment designed to stimulate curiosity and support moral, physical, and intellectual development.

-This warm and exciting educational environment features a hands-on, experimental approach to learning.
-This enables the student to move from simple to complex tasks, and from concrete to abstract ideas, whether in math, science, language or any other area.
-The elementary students continue their Spanish and Music studies along with Physical Education.
+This warm and exciting educational environment features a hands-on, experiential approach to learning.
+This enables the student to move from simple to complex tasks and from concrete to abstract ideas, whether in math, science, language or any other area.
+The elementary students continue their Spanish and music studies along with physical education.

-The student leaves the Montessori elementary program with the self-image of a capable learner and contributor, and with an optimistic vision of his or her own future.
+The student leaves the Montessori elementary program with the self-concept of a capable learner and contributor, and an optimistic vision of his or her own future.